NREL/TITANIC/README.md

 # TITANIC
 Turbine Inflow Turbulence ANalysIs Code

+#Introduction
 This code analyses data obtained from a meteorological tower and extracts a range of statistics and meteorological information.
 Data are also converted into a standard format and summarized graphically.

-#Introduction
+For examples of the outputs, see https://nwtc.nrel.gov/M4 and https://nwtc.nrel.gov/M5.

 #Requirements
 1. MATLAB.
+2. Patience.

 #Download
 Click on the "Download ZIP" button on the lower right of this page.